JosephAni/horoscopeNFT/README.md

 # Basic Sample Hardhat Project

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
+In this project, I learned how to:

+1. Writing an ERC721 contract & Minting an NFT
+2. Using Devnet, Testnet
+3. Connecting MetaMask with your website
+4. Writing a front-end that interacts with deployed contract.

 Try running some of the following tasks: